Five Surefire Ways to Make This Your Best Year Yet

-How can you baby boomers make 2017 your best year yet?
+How can you baby boomers make this your best year yet?

-Instead of making an endless list of lofty ambitions, why not take some simple, realistic steps to improve your life in significant ways in 2017?
+Instead of making an endless list of lofty ambitions, why not take some simple, realistic steps to improve your life in significant ways?

 Are your ready?
 I certainly am!
 I’m ready to move forward and make the most of the next 361 days, 8,664 hours of precious time that I can never get back.
 I’m ready to continue on my spiritual path.
 I’m ready to set new goals and create attainable steps to achieve them.
 I’m ready for new adventures.
 I’m ready to make my body healthier and stronger.

 Want to join me?
-Here are five simple but effective ways we can all make 2017 an incredible year:
+Here are five simple but effective ways we can all make this an incredible year:

 Reflect and Learn